 460.682 - Museum Procurement and Contracting

-Through case studies and sample materials of a variety of museum projects—with emphasis on complex multimedia transactions and new media online activity—students will gain a practical road map for defining a project, building internal support, soliciting proposals from vendors and contractors, and managing people, processes, and money.
+Through case studies and case law, sample materials from a variety of museum projects and a smattering of underpinning statutes and regulations, students will learn the hows and whys of museum outsourcing practice.
+While conducting market research, drafting a scope of work, evaluating creatives and pricing approaches, and confronting ethical constraints, students will derive a practical road map for leveraging the marketplace to address museum needs.
 Students will learn best practices and acquire a deeper understanding of the contractual, legal, technical, and creative issues that museums typically face when working with vendors.
 Most importantly, students will acquire the tools necessary to help them navigate and set the expectations of their museum clients to assure successful collaboration between internal teams and external contractors.

 460.684 - Museums, Finance, and the Economy